sinorga/MuranoCLI/README.markdown

 All test for MuranoCLI are done with rspec.

 The tests are internal (`--tag ~cmd`) or command (`--tag cmd`).
-The internal tests are for the object that build up the internals.
+The internal tests are for the objects that build up the internals.
 The command tests run `murano` from the shell and are for testing the user facing components.
 A subset of the command tests work with the live Murano servers (`--tag needs_password`).

-To use these the following environment variables need to be set:
+To use the live tests, the following environment variables need to be set:
 - `MURANO_USER` : User name to log into Murano with
 - `MURNO_PASSWORD` : Password for that user
 - `MURANO_BUSINESS` : Business id to run tests within.